What the best circular saw

 figure out which configuration is more convenient for you.

 For cordless saws, consider battery life.
-Most of the cordless saws in this report use
+All the cordless saws in this report use

 lithium-ion batteries, rather than the heavier and faster-draining